 - a.
 Advising the School on maintaining and improving the quality of undergraduate courses and of undergraduate degree programs. - b.
 Advising on and implementing procedures for recruitment, admission, and retention of undergraduate mathematics majors. - c.
 Supervising the advisement of undergraduate mathematics majors. - d.
-Performing other functions relating to the undergraduate program, when requested by the Director.

-4. First-Year Freshman Mathematics Advisory Committee.
-Responsibilities include:

-- a.
-Advising the Associate Director for Freshman Director of First-Year Mathematics and the School Director on maintenance and improvement of the quality of First-Year Freshman Mathematics courses, and on development of curriculum. - b.
-Performing other tasks relating to the First-Year Freshman Mathematics curriculum when requested by the Director, for example, drafting course schedules.

-5. Other appointed committees.
+Performing other functions relating to the undergraduate program, when requested by the Director. - 4.
+First-Year Mathematics Advisory Committee.
+Responsibilities include: - a.
+Advising the Director of First-Year Mathematics and the School Director on maintenance and improvement of the quality of First-Year Mathematics courses, and on development of curriculum. - b.
+Performing other tasks relating to the First-Year Mathematics curriculum when requested by the Director, for example, drafting course schedules. - 5.
+Other appointed committees.